wangyueya/yywang/_pages/about.md

     <p>Clear Water Bay, HK</p>

 news: true  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am Haobo LI (李昊波), a year-2 Ph.D. student at [HKUST VisLab](http://vis.cse.ust.hk/), Department of Computer Science and Engineering, [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by Prof. [Huamin Qu](http://www.huamin.org/).
+I am Haobo LI (李昊波), a year-3 Ph.D. student at [HKUST VisLab](http://vis.cse.ust.hk/), Department of Computer Science and Engineering, [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by Prof. [Huamin Qu](http://www.huamin.org/).
 Before joining HKUST, I obtained my M.S. and B.S. degrees from Shanghai Jiao Tong University and the South China University of Technology, respectively.
 I also have industry experience from working at Intel for more than two years.

-My main research interests are **data visualization**, **digital twin**, **AI** and their application in **ENV** and other critical domains.
+My research interests lie in interdisciplinary studies encompassing **data visualization** and the **alignment of multimodal** climate-related data using LMs within the context of **digital twin**.

 I welcome any ideas or collaborative projects related to my research interests.
 Please feel free to reach out to me via email.